 What is Colocation Hosting?

 Colocation is like mini-storage for servers.
-Rather than building a data center for themselves, or trying to run servers out of office spaces, companies who need to run their own server equipment can rent server rack space, internet bandwidth, and even equipment from a colocation center.
+Companies often build data centers for themselves, or try to run servers out of office spaces.
+Instead, companies who need to run their own server equipment can rent server rack space, internet bandwidth, and even equipment from a colocation center.

 Other benefits realized by this pooling of needs and resources include: